 Simple English definitions for legal terms

-Read a random definition: risk management
+Read a random definition: due influence

 A biweekly mortgage is a way to pay for a house where you make payments every two weeks instead of once a month.
 This means you make 26 payments a year instead of 12.
 It can help you pay off your mortgage faster and save money on interest in the long run.